Signs of a Female Psychopath

 Technically, to receive a diagnosis, you need to be 18 years of age, but early signs of psychopathy can be detected in early childhood.
 If there’s a woman in your life that you believe may be psychopathic, she would need to display some of the symptoms of antisocial personality disorder, including:

-• Engaging in behavior which warrants or results in criminal arrest
+• Engaging in behavior that warrants or results in criminal arrest

 • Deception and manipulation for profit or self-amusement